Stages of Enlightenment

 matter how accurately I describe what it tastes like.
 You won't know

 until you eat one yourself.

 Spiritual teachers attempt to describe enlightenment because it gives students the idea that there is something called "enlightenment," and it's a wonderful thing to pursue.
 Otherwise, why would you meditate for so many years?

 Stages of Development

 Ken Wilber has written extensively about the stages of development.
-His book, Integral Meditation, provides a good overview, along with exercises to help shift your perspective.
-I also enjoyed One Taste and The Simple Feeling of Being, both of which have many beautiful passages for contemplation.
+Integral Meditation provides a good overview, along with exercises to help you shift your perspective.
+I also enjoyed One Taste and The Simple Feeling of Being, both of which contain beautiful passages for contemplation.